wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-tools-multi-tenant-row-level-security.md

 * **Elastic database tools** enables developers to scale out the data tier of an application via industry-standard sharding practices using a set of .NET libraries and Azure service templates.
 Managing shards with using the Elastic Database Client Library helps automate and streamline many of the infrastructural tasks typically associated with sharding.

 * **Row-level security** enables developers to store data for multiple tenants in the same database using security policies to filter out rows that do not belong to the tenant executing a query.
-Centralizing access logic with RLS inside the database, rather than in the application, simplifies maintenance and reduces the risk of error as an application’s codebase grows.
+Centralizing access logic with RLS inside the database, rather than in the application, simplifies maintenance and reduces the risk of error as an application's codebase grows.
 RLS requires the latest [Azure SQL Database update (V12)](/documentation/articles/sql-database-preview-whats-new).

 Using these features together, an application can benefit from cost savings and efficiency gains by storing data for multiple tenants in the same shard database.
-At the same time, an application still has the flexibility to offer isolated, single-tenant shards for “premium” tenants who require stricter performance guarantees since multi-tenant shards do not guarantee equal resource distribution among tenants.
+At the same time, an application still has the flexibility to offer isolated, single-tenant shards for "premium" tenants who require stricter performance guarantees since multi-tenant shards do not guarantee equal resource distribution among tenants.

-In short, the elastic database client library’s [data dependent routing](/documentation/articles/sql-database-elastic-scale-data-dependent-routing) APIs automatically connect tenants to the correct shard database containing their sharding key (generally a “TenantId”).
+In short, the elastic database client library's [data dependent routing](/documentation/articles/sql-database-elastic-scale-data-dependent-routing) APIs automatically connect tenants to the correct shard database containing their sharding key (generally a "TenantId").
 Once connected, an RLS security policy within the database ensures that tenants can only access rows that contain their TenantId.
 It is assumed that all tables contain a TenantId column to indicate which rows belong to each tenant.

 ![Blogging app architecture][1]